Miscellaneous Questions #19

 Q. How can I make "sub-sonic" ammo?

-A. Sub-sonic ammunition is simply ammunition whose bullet velocity is below the speed of sound (nominally 1050 to 1100 f/s).
-For handguns with their small case capacity simply load a full weight bullet so the muzzle velocity is in or below that velocity range.
+For handguns with their small case capacity simply load a full weight bullet so the muzzle velocity is at or below 1050 - 1100 f/s.
+(DUH!)
 For rifle cartridges the problem is a little more complex.
-Because of the large capacity of the typical rifle cartridge case and the small charge weight volume there is a lot of empty space in the case which leads to erratic ignition and velocity.
+Because of the large capacity of the typical rifle cartridge case and the small charge weight volume there is a lot of empty space in the case which leads to erratic ignition and velocities.
+At one time special subsonic cases were made in .308 that had about half the rear of the case solid to reduce capacity and these worked much better than using regular cases.
+The company, Blaylock Gun Works in Texas, is apparently no longer in business.

 Some general guidelines are...